coder0987/Taroky/readme.md

 ### Credits

-Created by Samuel & Lauren Mach
+Created by Samuel, Lauren, and James Mach

 Art is credited in /assets/default-deck/deck-info.md